Inter-domain major

 The requirements for a Bachelor of Arts or Science with an inter-domain major appear in section 3 of the Academic Rules and Regulations for your cohort.

 Inter-domain majors meet graduation requirements with their own combination of courses.
-This combination of courses must form a coherent whole, and students requesting an inter-domain major must motivate that combination when they apply for an inter-domain major.
-Students must submit their request for inter-domain major to the UCU Exam Board via their tutors.
+This combination of courses should form a coherent whole, and when requesting an inter-domain major you must motivate that combination when you apply for an inter-domain major, by submitting a course plan.
+You can submit your request for an inter-domain major by midterm of the third semester as for any other major.
+See the curriculum request page.

 Methodology Courses

-Inter-domain majors must take all methodology courses required for majors in the departments from which their inter-domain programme draws.
+Inter-domain majors must take all methodology courses required for majors in both of the two domains.

 Humanities